 Countries with Mandatory Military Service

 Israel has been the pacesetter in mandatory military service for decades.
-Participation in the military service has been compulsory for both men and women.
+Participation in the military has been compulsory for both men and women.
 For some time, there was a limitation to the combat duties that women could engage in.
-However, in 1994, after a law suit against the Israeli Defense Army by Alice Miller for not being allowed to fly a plane, women can now engage in all combat positions.
+However, in 1994, after a lawsuit against the Israeli Defense Army by Alice Miller for not being allowed to fly a plane, women can now engage in all combat positions.
 Mandatory military service is exempt for nursing and expectant mothers.
 Furthermore, there are some people who are excluded from the service due to their religious affiliations.
-Mandatory military service for all of her citizens could be an explanation for Israel being among the countries that spend most on military per capita.
+Mandatory military service for all citizens could be an explanation for Israel being among the countries that spend most on military per capita.
 Most recently, though, there have been discussions around re-evaluating the practice of mandatory military service in Israel.
 Only time will tell whether the government will revise it or not.

-The state of Norway has an interesting history of military service.
+Norway has an interesting history of military service.
 It is mandatory for all men to be enrolled for military service from the age of 19-44.
 For women, this was not the practice.
 This is despite the fact that gender equality is a significant issue in Norway.
 In Parliament, the threshold of women representation is 40% and the same is the case with board members of public companies.
 So in 2016, Norway’s parliament passed a bill that would include women in the military service training in a bid to promote gender equality!
 This bill was effective from summer 2016 and all women aged 19-44 were required to enroll.